January 1966 Commonwealth Prime Ministers' Conference

 The January 1966 Commonwealth Prime Ministers' Conference was the 15th Meeting of the Heads of Government of the Commonwealth of Nations.
-It was the first such meeting to be held outside of the United Kingdom, being held in Lagos, Nigeria, and was hosted by that country's Prime Minister, Sir Abubakar Tafawa Balewa.
+It was the first such meeting to be held outside of the United Kingdom, being held in Lagos, Nigeria, and was hosted by Nigerian Prime Minister Sir Abubakar Tafawa Balewa.

-The sole purpose of the meeting was to discuss the white minority rule regime in the rogue British colony of Rhodesia and the means by which multi-racial rule could be achieved.
+The sole purpose of the meeting was to discuss the unrecognised white minority ruled Rhodesia and the means by which multi-racial rule could be achieved.